fryguybob/STM-Commentary/GHCSTMNotes.md

 ## Exceptions

 Exceptions inside transactions should only propagate outside if the transaction has seen a consistent view of memory.
+Note that the semantics of exceptions allow the exception itself to capture the view of memory from inside the transaction, but this transaction is not committed.

 # Overview of the Implementation